 Review of Spreading Canvas: Eighteenth-Century British Marine Painting, ed.
 Eleanor Hughes

-The Paul Mellon Centre for Studies in British Art, Yale University Press, 2016, £45
+The Yale Center for British Art in association with Yale University Press, 2016, £45

 This fine book is the catalogue from the excellent exhibition of British marine painting that was held at the National Maritime Museum in 2016.
 As we have come to expect from this publisher, the book is beautifully produced and illustrated, with an authoritative and erudite text which draws out the significance of many works that have been hidden away in obscure galleries and homes for many years.

 The maritime history of this nation is central to our understanding of ourselves.
 Many hold that our island status has preserved our independence, which goes along with the widely shared belief that no-one has successfully invaded this country since 1066.
 Neither of these statements is remotely true, but without question our maritime status has been of critical importance throughout our history.
 From the defeat of the Spanish Armada in 1588 to Hitler's failure to launch a successful invasion in 1942, via everything in between, our dependence on the sea which surrounds us to both provide protection and allow us to communicate and trade with the rest of the world has been total.
 Not unlike the case of the Dutch, who also had a high reliance upon their seafaring prowess, one by-product of this political and social phenomenon was its cultural impact, giving artists a subject matter which connected with many of their prospective patrons, namely the wealthy merchants and naval personnel who owned and sailed the ships themselves.